decodewidwaiz/ML-based-music-recommendation/Readme.md

+# 🎵 Intelligent Music Recommendation System

-An intelligent music recommendation system built using machine learning that predicts and recommends music tailored to individual user preferences.
+An intelligent music recommendation system built using machine learning that predicts and recommends songs tailored to individual user preferences.

+---

 ## 🚀 Features